Christine Reimer, BFA, Dip.Ed. University of Victoria

 …“Paintings possess the unique qualities of the artist just as handwriting does.
 However, the nuances of meaning are more open to interpretation in a painting.
 Like music, some pieces resonate more than others with the viewer.
-Subtle gestures, mark-making and colour shifts may reflect the personal sensibilities of the viewer if he/she allows this interaction.
-Just as a language can be acquired, so too, can the ability to perceive the mood, or subtext, of an abstract painting.
+Subtle gestures, mark-making and colour shifts may reflect the personal sensibilities of the viewer if open to this interaction.
+Just as a language can be acquired, so too, can the ability to perceive the mood, or subtext, of an abstract painting.”